 5. Watch Your Flair

-Here at Fly Cape Town Paragliding, were serious about sharing our passion for paragliding with the world.
+Here at Fly Cape Town Paragliding, we are serious about sharing our passion for paragliding with the world.
 If you enjoyed this blog post, please join us by sharing it on Facebook, Instagram, Twitter, or wherever you go to engage people in what interests you.

 Latest posts by Stephan Kruger (see all)

 - Paragliding Lions Head – How & When (part1) - 18th July 2013

 - Paragliding Lions Head – How and When (part2) - 25th July 2013